CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "range" : 5,          // Range when fired
-"range_multiplier": 2,// Optional field multiplying base gun range "dispersion" : 0,     // Inaccuracy of ammo, measured in quarter-degrees "recoil" : 18,        // Recoil caused when firing
+"range_multiplier": 2,// Optional field multiplying base gun range "dispersion" : 0,     // Inaccuracy of ammo, measured in quarter-degrees "shot_count": 5,      // Optional field specifying that this ammo fires multiple projectiles per round, e.g. shot.
+If present shot_damage must also be specified.
+"shot_damage": { "damage_type": "bullet", "amount": 15 } // Optional field specifying the damage caused by a single projectile fired from this round.
+If present shot_count must also be specified.
+"shot_spread":        // Optional field specifying the additional dispersion of single projectiles.
+Only meaningful if shot_count is present.
+"recoil" : 18,        // Recoil caused when firing
 "count" : 25,         // Number of rounds that spawn together "stack_size" : 50,    // (Optional) How many rounds are in the above-defined volume.
 If omitted, is the same as 'count'